Duncanma/Blog/content/Blog/order-fulfillment.md

     = containerClient.GetBlobClient(imageFile);
 ```

 The original images are stored in a private blob container, so a direct link to them won't work.
 Instead, I create a SAS (Shared Access Signature) based link that has a time limit.
 This doesn't prevent someone from downloading the file once and re-sharing, but I am not that concerned right now.
-I could always add in some more security measures if I end up actually selling some photos!
+I could always add in some more security measures if I end up selling some photos!

 ```csharp
 //create a unique URL to the image for this customer, with 30-day expiry